 Our website is www.innovaqor.com.
-The information contained on, or that may be obtained from, our website is not a part of this registration statement.
-We have included our website address in this information statement solely as an inactive textual reference.
+The information contained on, or that may be obtained from, our website is not a part of this Annual Report on Form 10-K. We have included our website address herein solely as an inactive textual reference.

-Terms of the acquisition
+Terms of the Acquisition